 Leaders aren’t defined by the number of milestones they’re able to hit or the short-term wins they’re able to achieve.
 Instead, they work with the long-term goal in mind and make strategic decisions that could transform the original idea into a successful product.

-Take action: Look at where the project is at this point—features released, milestones, team suggestions, solutions taken to address problems and concerns—and see if all these tasks are moving the project and the business towards the original end-goals.
-If there are tasks or features that are out of scope or that you feel won’t make a significant impact, remove these and focus on what can create long-term results.
+Look at where the project is at this point—features released, milestones achieved, team suggestions taken, problems and concerns addressed—and see if these tasks are moving the project and business toward the original end-goals.
+If there are tasks or features that are out of scope or won’t make a significant impact, remove these from the to-dos, and focus on work that can create long-term results.

 Leaders lead with a vision.

-People feel inspired and motivated to work when they’re driven by leaders with a solid vision and genuine passion to transform that vision into reality.
+People feel motivated to get things done when they’re driven by leaders with a solid vision and genuine passion to transform that vision into reality.
 This is the core ideal that binds everyone together and brings clarity and direction to the team.
-Without vision, everyone would simply be at work just to work rather than coming together to make a difference in the world.
+Without vision, everyone would simply be working for the sake of work rather than coming together to make a difference in the world.

-Take action: Spend some time visualizing and concretizing your vision for the team and the business.
-Write as many ideas, words, phrases, and outcomes that serve as the foundation of that vision.
+Spend some time visualizing and concretizing your vision for the team and the business, and write down as many ideas, words, phrases, and outcomes that serve as the foundation of that vision.
 Share your vision with your team regularly, so everyone’s crystal-clear on what you’re working toward together.